LesiaChaban/gdk-oci-adb/04-provision-vault/provision-vault.md

 4. In the **Create Vault** dialog box, provide the following details:

       ```
-      Create in Compartment: <your compartment>
+      Create in Compartment: <your workshop compartment>

       Name: shared-vault